 Motion Transfer Differences

 Both models prevent motion transfer well, and either would be a good option for couples.
 That said, I would give a slight advantage to the Nectar.
 It may also be helpful to check out our other popular Casper and Nectar comparisons like Casper Essential vs Ghostbed and Tomorrow Sleep vs Nectar.

 - You sleep on your side.
 Casper Essential is a little softer and will conform better to the precise curves of the body.

 - You want a more responsive sleeping surface.
 While both mattresses are responsive, Casper Essential is even more so thanks to its greater softness.

 Pick Nectar If …

 - You sleep on your stomach or back.
-Nectar is firmer and will give you better support in these sleeping positions.
+Nectar is firmer and will give people better support in these sleeping positions.